Documentation

 Next Steps

 The example project above gives you a basic idea on how projects developed with the GenHTTP may look like.
-To create more complex web applications (such as websites or webservices), follow the guides in the following sections:
+To create more complex web applications, follow the guides in the following sections:

 Share